cmdfx 1.0.1

 Gets the current mouse button being pressed.

 This is a non-blocking method.
 This method gets the current mouse event.
-If no mouse button is being pressed, it will return -1.
+If no mouse button is being pressed, all buttons will be 0.

 On most systems, the button values are as follows (according to index):